Starting "Big" School

 - An early assessment of each child helps the teacher to plan for their needs and to discuss with the parents the next steps in their child’s social and educational development.

 - Providing an ‘open door policy’ throughout the children’s time at Canada Hill, by encouraging parents to come straight into school to see their child’s class teacher in order to share any concerns or worries that they may have.
+Alternatively we encourage contact via email or on our online learning platform, Seesaw.

 We hope that all this provides a framework which supports children and their families as they start their school life at Canada Hill.